fearless-pumpkins/fearless-pumpkins/CONTRIBUTING.md

 # Creates your branch and brings you there
 git checkout -b `your-branch-name`
 ```
+For example: git checkout -b doc/mdFiles

+This will create a new branch with the specified name and will take you to your new branch (the name of the branch should change in your terminals).

 ### Make commits to your feature branch.

-Prefix each commit like so
+Prefix each commit comment like so
   - (feat) Add a new feature
   - (fix) Fix inconsistent tests [Fixes #0]
   - (refactor) ...